thesabinelim/comp1531-slackr/README.md

 |(outputs only) named exactly **channels**|List of dictionaries, where each dictionary contains types { channel_id, name }|
 |(outputs only) name ends in **members**|List of dictionaries, where each dictionary contains types { u_id, name_first, name_last }|

+### profile_img_url & image uploads
+For outputs with data pertaining to a user, a profile_img_url is present.
+When images are uploaded for a user profile, after processing them you should store them on the server such that your server now locally has a copy of the cropped image of the original file linked.
+Then, the profile_img_url should be a URL to the server, such as http://localhost:5001/imgurl/adfnajnerkn23k4234 (a unique url you generate).

+Note: This is most likely the most challenging part of the project.
+Don't get lost in this, we would strongly recommend most teams complete this capability *last*.

 ### Token
 Many of these functions (nearly all of them) need to be called from the perspective of a user who is logged in already.
 When calling these "authorised" functions, we need to know:
 1) Which user is calling it